Dr James Costello

 About me

-I consult, facilitating reflective spaces alongside mental health professionals across a diverse range of sectors – including Government [for example, the Independent Inquiry into Child Sexual Abuse, and currently the UK Covid-19 Inquiry].
+I facilitate reflective spaces and supervision for mental health professionals working across a diverse range of sectors i.e., clinical practice, training, professional development and Government Inquiries [i.e., Independent Inquiry into Child Sexual Abuse, UK Covid-19].

-Workplace Wellbeing - A Relational Approach (Routledge 2020) is put simply:
+Workplace Wellbeing - A Relational Approach (Routledge 2020).

-I am a regular review editor for Routledge book publications.
-I have research interests in sleep disturbance, and consciousness more broadly, and I am an active member of the British Society for Phenomenology.
+I am on the editorial panel of several publishing houses which specialise in mental health, psychology and the philosophy of psychology.
+I have current research interests in sleep disturbance, and consciousness more broadly, and I am an active member of the British Society for Phenomenology.

 Area of expertise

-I have practised for over twenty years in one-to-one, and group contexts in a variety of settings:
+As a practitioner and supervisor, I have worked for over twenty years in one-to-one, and group settings:

-• Private (Co-founder of Born Human – A holistic mental health consultancy).
+• Private Sector.
+Co-founder of Born Human – A holistic mental health consultancy.

-• Public (i.e., UK Home Office, Cabinet Office, HEIs, and NHS Counselling Services).
+• Public Sector.
+For example the UK Home Office, Cabinet Office, HEIs, and various NHS Counselling Services.

-I spent some time in industry (with BP Chemicals), before taking-up research fellowships at Oxford, and then the Leverhulme Trust.
-I maintain a strong teaching interest in medicinal chemistry (particularly chemical “cures” for psychological distress), toxicology, and the ethics of weaponizing chemical agents.
+I spent time in industry (BP Chemicals), before taking-up fellowships at Oxford University and the Leverhulme Trust.
+I maintain an active interest in medicinal chemistry and toxicology more generally.

 My leadership experience in education spans both FE, and HE.
 A University Teaching Fellow and an experienced external examiner, I have been awarded Royal Society of Chemistry, and HEFC STEM Teaching Fellowships.

-I am the lead author on dozens of refereed papers and patents in the chemical sciences and have attracted over £850,000 in external funding for my research.
-My ongoing research interests include the entwined relationship between digital forensic technologies and human behaviour (criminality), and structural chemistry more generally.
+I am lead author of scores of refereed papers and patents in the chemical sciences attracting > £850,000 in external funding for my research.

 Publications